arista-eosplus/ztpserver/packer/README.md

     ==> vmware-iso: Provisioning with shell script: scripts/setup.sh ... (shell script output)
     ```
-7. After some extensive yumming, you will see:
+7. After some extensive yumming (~5minutes), you will see:
     ```
     ==> vmware-iso: Gracefully halting virtual machine...
         vmware-iso: Waiting for VMware to clean up after itself...